UK317 sends out a regular bulletin of server events, if you wish to be added to this list please send an e-mail to

 Player name and IP number bans:

-Player name and IP number bans are rare although there are several player name bans in place.
-These include a multitude of profane, racist, or otherwise offensive names used on the server previously.
+IP number and Player bans are very rare although there are several player name bans in place.
+These are for a multitude of profane, racist, or otherwise offensive names used on the server previously.
 (Rule 9i.)

 Normal FSX server settings: